 Photographers do so much work online today that you should consider cyber liability insurance.
 This protects your business from data breaches and cyberattacks by helping with the cost of notifying the parties involved, handling ransomware attacks, or ensuring your response complies with the related laws.

-Workers’ compensation insurance is required in nearly every state, but its threshold for when you have to purchase it changes state by state.
-That said, if you have employees, then you will need to look into it.
+Odds are, unless you own a photography studio with multiple employees, workers’ compensation insurance isn’t one you will need to consider.
+However, since this coverage is required in nearly every state, it is still good to be familiar with what it is.
 This will help your employees if they get injured while on the job by handling medical and rehabilitation expenses and offering wage replacement.

 Where To Buy Photographer’s Insurance